joe-engalan/RomanNumeralKata/README.md

 1) Go to the project root directory which contains "makefile"
 2) Clean the project: make clean
 3) Run tests: make test
+4) Build kata: make all

+To run the project:
+./kata